Family

 From November 2022, we progressively launched Family Nexus pilots at four sites to provide families with young children with one-stop health and social services within their communities.

 Families are provided with enhanced health support through pregnancy and parenthood.
-This included mental health screenings and support for pregnant women and new fathers at antenatal and postnatal stages, which have been available since end-2022.
+This includes mental health screenings and support for pregnant women and new fathers at antenatal and postnatal stages, which have been available since end-2022.
 As at August 2024, these programmes at KK Women’s and Children’s Hospital and National University Hospital had benefitted over 3,200 women and/or their spouses.

 Read more: Health and Wellness